 This staple low carb breakfast treat is filled with cinnamon and vanilla flavors, and is the perfect companion to your favorite cup of jo!
 It’s one of those low carb recipes you’d never guess is actually low in carbs.

 Eat this low carb cake in the morning, noon or night (it makes for GREAT after dinner low carb desserts)!
 You can’t go wrong!

-Here’s the rundown of why I can’t get enough of this low carb coffee cake recipe:
+Here’s the rundown of why I can’t get enough of this keto coffee cake recipe:

 - THE STREUSEL!
 The sweet mixture of brown Erythritol and cinnamon is NEXT LEVEL!
 (Also, how cool that it’s not made with refined sugar?!)